-- 9.1 On completion of the risk assessment, a bespoke logbook (either hard copy or an on-line copy) shall be formatted by the external contractor and delivered to the appropriate Responsible Person, who shall validate the monitoring regime and in conjunction with the Competent Persons put in place arrangements for implementation.
-For LTC, the risk assessments, monitoring and records are conducted by Northumbrian Water Ltd and delivered and agreed with the Responsible Person.

-- 9.2 The logbook shall contain

-- Full site address

-- Name of site contact (managerial)

-- Name of risk assessor and the company name

-- Name of Responsible Person , Competent Person and Nominated Person

-- Date of assessment - Schematic drawing of water system, i.e. storage tanks and associated pipe work - Detail of operation, relevant to the controlling the risk - Controls to be implemented, complete with schedule - 9.3 Chlorination and Legionella test certificates shall be inserted into the premises' logbook within 28 days of the test being taken and copied to the appropriate Responsible Person (see Appendix 1.)
-A copy of the Risk Assessment shall be retained by the Competent Persons as detailed above and a copy kept on each site, or available electronically where possible.
+- 9.1 On completion of the risk assessment, a bespoke logbook (either hard copy or an on-line copy) shall be formatted by the external contractor and delivered to the appropriate 'Responsible Person', who shall validate the monitoring regime and in conjunction with the 'Competent Persons' put in place arrangements for implementation. - 9.2 The logbook shall contain - Full site address - Name of site contact (managerial) - Name of risk assessor and the company name - Name of 'Responsible Person' for the council and any 'Competent' and 'Nominated Person' - Date of assessment - Schematic drawing of water system, i.e. storage tanks and associated pipe work - Detail of operation, relevant to the controlling the risk - Controls to be implemented, complete with schedule - 9.3 Chlorination and Legionella test certificates shall be inserted into the premises' logbook within 28 days of the test being taken and copied to the appropriate 'Responsible Person' (see Appendix 1.)
+A copy of the Risk Assessment shall be given to the 'Competent Persons' as detailed above and a copy kept on each site, or available electronically where possible.